 Contrary to popular belief (at least in Facebook groups), naming your business is a big deal.
-It’s a giant pain in the tush changing it down the road when you have stacks of legal paper to go through, a dozens of pieces of marketing collateral to revise, team uniforms to produce, and the potential trademarking fiasco you may end up dealing with.
+It’s a giant pain in the tush changing it down the road when you have stacks of legal paper to go through, a dozen pieces of marketing collateral to revise, team uniforms to produce, and the potential trademarking fiasco you may end up dealing with.

 Do it right from the beginning and save yourself time, stress, and sanity.

 Learn how to sift through the crap and choose a name that works for you